 My main extracurricular activity at Cornell was my instructor position with Cornell Outdoor Education.
 I have been teaching paddling, hiking and camping courses with COE since I was a second semester freshman.
 I have worked with more than 20 student instructors, 50 students and four program coordinators.
 I have had the opportunity to sea kayak in the Adirondacks, backpack the Finger Lakes and teach both pool paddling and canoe programs here on campus.
 While connecting with nature through an affordable, safe organization is a major benefit, the greatest advantage of COE is the chance to connect with a diverse array of other students in a challenging environment.

 What Cornell memory do you treasure the most?

 Every year, our faculty nominate graduating Arts & Sciences students to be featured as part of our Extraordinary Journeys series.
-Read more about the Class of 2020 and check back for Class of 2021 features to be announced in May.
+Read more about the Class of 2023.